Meilyn22/DSProject/Set.md

 ## Creating a set

 The syntax of a set is similar to other data structures like lists and dictionaries with minor differences.
-To create a set, we begin by writing a pair of curly brackets `{}`; inside the brackets, we separate the elements of the set by commas and a space(optional) just like we would do in a list or by using the built-in set() function.
+To create a set, we begin by writing a pair of curly brackets `{}`; inside the brackets, we separate the elements of the set by commas and a space(optional) just like we would do in a list or by using the built-in set() function..

 ![Syntax of a set](pictures/sets.png)